madil4/awatif/README.md

 ## Coding Style

 - Keep it simple.
 Focus on core features and minimum viable product.
-The system is already complex—avoid adding more.
+The system is already complex
 - Use types.
 Functions should fully describe inputs and outputs.
 - Avoid global state.
 If unavoidable, use reactive objects with the signal approach.